 Cleaning and Maintenance Tips

 After installing your marble tile, it's important to keep the marble in the best shape possible by cleaning it and maintaining it consistently.
-Despite the fact that marble tile has a long lifespan, it needs help in retaining its luster and quality.
+Despite the fact that marble tile has a long lifespan, it needs help to retain its luster and quality.

 There are a few things to keep in mind when cleaning and maintaining marble, whether it's cleaning it up immediately after an accident or consistently keeping it clean day after day.
-First: Marble flooring requires a good resealing every couple of months.
+First, marble flooring requires a good resealing every year or so.
 Though this does not prevent marble from getting stained, it does help it resist stains a little better.
 Of course, trying to avoid spills and messes altogether is your best bet for keeping your marble flooring as fresh as possible.

 Last is knowing what to do if someone accidentally spills something on your marble floor or drags dirt onto it.
 Try mixing 12 percent hydrogen peroxide with ammonia to use on difficult stains.
 Otherwise, use a cleanser that's acid-free, like a household detergent.
 If over time you start to notice etching on your marble flooring, then consider using #0000 steel wool to buff it.
 If you're really having difficulty getting stains out, don't risk making them worse — call in a professional.